How to Deal with Discomfort “Down There”

 “Looking into my bike room the other day, I noticed all the different saddles I have ridden in a stack on the shelf.
 I have tried so many different saddles, had so many different bikes, bike fits, bike shorts, and chamois creams over the years.
 Some saddles work for a few days or a few weeks, sometimes they will work for an entire season of training and racing.
 But, then it happens: I take a few weeks off, I get back on my bike for the first longer ride, take a shower, and BAM!
 Burning, stinging red bumps.

 There is a bit of “grin and bear it” in getting used cycling and a new saddle.
 You crotch has to acclimate to riding a bike.
 After a few weeks of consistent riding, you should be feeling comfy.
 If you’re not… well it’s back to the bike shop to do some saddle searching.

 When I got started with riding at spinning classes, I was embarrassed to wear the big diaper-padded bike shorts, so I opted to put a cushion on my seat.
 When I upgraded to a road bike, I couldn’t do this because the cushion moved too much, added to much height to my fit and it just felt super uncool.
 So, I upgraded to padded shorts.
 The key with shorts besides the padding is that they are snug.
 You don’t want to have a chamois that is moving around just because you don’t want them as tight on your waist.
 Get used to wearing tight clothing and embrace your asana.”

 So there you have it.
 Basically, EVERYONE has had issues at one time or another from saddle soreness and chaffing.
 We have all lived through it and come out on the other side.
 While finding the right saddle for your riding style and anatomy may be a challenge, it is possible!
 So, never give up on riding or give in and live with pain.
 There is a solution out there for you.
-Hopefully these tips from our TRIbe have helped!
+Hopefully these tips have helped!